GiuMangiaracina/Thesis/README.md

 - a working [Docker][docker] installation (for 64-bit systems);
 - docker-compose installed  (to install it on Linux systems, type  ```sudo apt install docker-compose  ``` in the terminal.);
 - for Linux users, xterm installed (to install it, type 'sudo apt-get install xterm' in the terminal.).
-- for Windows users which use Docker Toolbox (legacy solution for Windows versions different from Windows 10 Professional and Enterprise 64-bit):
+- if docker-machine is not installed in the same machine where it is installed docker CLI, for example for Windows users who use Docker Toolbox (legacy solution for Windows versions different from Windows 10 Professional and Enterprise 64-bit):
  1. determine the IP of your Docker virtual machine by running: 'docker-machine ip' after starting docker;
  2. start Oracle VM VirtualBox; locate the Docker virtual machine (usually named 'default'); select settings-> Network->Adapter1 (NAT) -> Advanced -> Portforwarding, then add the following rules (substitute the 'guest Ip' field with your docker-machine ip):
  ![](https://github.com/GiuMangiaracina/Thesis/blob/master/ports.JPG)